ajing/ajing.github.io/_posts/2025-09-07-ae-vae-training-learnings.md

 tags: [autoencoder, vae, dimensionality-reduction]
 ---

+# What worked (and what didn’t) when training AEs and VAEs for embedding compression

 ### TL;DR
 - **Medium-dimensional latents** consistently offered the best quality–compression tradeoff.
 Going much lower hurt retrieval tasks; going much higher yielded diminishing returns.
 - **VAE > plain AE for downstream retrieval.** With the right KL schedule, VAEs produced more robust latents than AEs trained only on reconstruction.